Ilegal-Beagle/photo-server/README.md

 2. Run the server `python3 server.py`
 3. Run a client `python3 client.py`

+**Note:** I have attached a SQLite database for testing the functions of the server.
+But you can leave it out and it'll make a new database.

 # Challenges
 * Trying to use Lua at fist
     * had to switch to python due to limitations of language